Metaswitch/clearwater-infrastructure/clearwater-diags-monitor.md

 The `clearwater-diags-monitor` monitors the system for errors and collects diagnostic information.
 Diags are collected when:

-* A native clearwater process crashes (bono, sprout, restund)
+* A native clearwater process crashes (bono, sprout, restund, homestead)
-* An unhandled python exception occurs (homer, homestead, ellis)
+* An unhandled python exception occurs (homer, homestead-prov, ellis)
 * Monit spots that a process has become unresponsive.
 * Manually triggered by running `/usr/share/clearwater/bin/gather_diags`

 Diagnostics dumps are written to `/var/clearwater-diags-monitor/dumps` as a gzipped tarball.
-The dump name is of the form `<timestamp>.<trigger>.tar.gz`
+The dump name is of the form `<timestamp>.<trigger>.tar.gz`.
+This can be extracted by running the command `tar -zxf <tarball-name>`

 The diags monitor automatically deletes old dumps so that the total size of all dumps doesn't exceed 1GB.